 Venice has been at the center of the world for centuries, always remaining itself, exchanging goods and culture with the most remote corners of the planet.
-Marco Polo’s tales show the extension of the Venetian commerce, but its layout and the water often convey a sense of isolation and skepticism toward the outside world.
+Marco Polo’s tales show the extension of Venetian commerce, but its layout and the water often convey a sense of isolation and skepticism toward the outside world.
+Venetians call the Venice narrow streets: “Calli”.
+They can take tourists to a different dimension.
+The calli become strangely static and silent, especially at night, adding allure, beauty, and mystery to the city.
+The city can be cold, humid, and empty at times, and yet it is alive with spirituality, arts, and emotions.
+Venice talks to visitors through its beauty and romantic atmosphere.

-One event that truly summarizes Venice’s spirit is the Carnevale, where colors and costumes emphasize how different this Carnival is from others: less “dancing” than in Rio, for instance, yet classy and strong.
+One event that truly summarizes Venice’s spirit is the Carnevale, where colors and costumes emphasize how different this Carnival is from others: less “dancing” than in Rio, for instance, yet classy and timeless.

-On a more tangible basis, the city of Venice offers a series of small shops that are second to none in the world.
-Among some of the most famous, it is important to remember the glass workers of the small island of Murano that for centuries have crafted glass with style and perfection.
+The city offers a series of small shops that are second to none in the world.
+For a perfect souvenir remember also the glassworkers of the small island of Murano that for centuries have crafted glass with style and perfection.
 A stop in Murano is a must when visiting Venice, it is an experience that rewards the interest and the cultural appetite of almost anyone.